 Not only will EM send you your password in plaintext.
 It also doesn’t shy away from displaying plaintext passwords on profile pages, offering further proof of the lack of encryption (or the use of reversible encryption, which in terms of security risks comes down to the same).
 Thousands of academic journals crucially depend on this same system, making their hundreds of thousands of peer reviewers and authors sign up for it.
 You would think that with “periodic third party security and infrastructure audits” (according to Aries’ hosting checklist), Aries Systems would at least have ensured that the most basic lessons in user account security are taken care of.
 Apparently not.

 Aries Systems: ‘It’s optional, so don’t worry’

-While preparing this blog post in May 2013, I communicated my findings to the Editorial Manager team, because I thought it would be reasonable to give them the chance to get their act together and respond to the issue.
+While preparing a report on this matter in May 2013, I communicated my findings to the Editorial Manager team, because I thought it would be reasonable to give them the chance to get their act together and respond to the issue.
 A first email went unanswered.
 A reminder email then led to an email exchange with Jennifer Fleet, Director of Client Services at Aries Systems, the company behind EM.
 Here are the most crucial excerpts from what she wrote to me (she gracefully gave me permission to cite this):